 Is this because we have forgotten our true nature?
 That perhaps we reject something inside ourselves and unknowingly see it highlighted in the other?

-Most people know what forgiveness is; for we probably all have experienced it in one form or another; having asked for forgiveness, been forgiven, or have forgiven someone, or ourselves.
-A wrongdoing, an offence has been committed; a betrayal, crime, abuse, injustice, atrocity, and the like.
-Irrespective of the content of the wrongdoing, the feelings that it engenders are bitter and harsh to say the least.
+Most people know what forgiveness is; because we have all probably experienced it in one form or another.
+We may have asked for forgiveness, been forgiven, or have forgiven someone.
+Injustice shows up in variety of ways including oppression, offence, betrayal, harassment, abuse, atrocity, belittling, systemic injustice and many other forms.
+Irrespective of the content, the feelings that it engenders are painful, bitter and harsh to say the least.
 The victim feels anger and hatred and a deep desire for reaction, justice, and quite possibly revenge.
 While justice needs to be upheld, yet these bitter harsh feelings create hell inside the victim’s heart.
 Forgiveness is the antidote that can turn this internal hell into heaven, without necessarily neglecting the justice.

 That brave one from Bukhara threw himself in too;